Alvechurch F.C.: History

 The club was re-established under the name Alvechurch Villa in 1994, entering the Premier Division of the Midland Combination.
 In 1996 they returned to the name Alvechurch.
 In 2002–03 the club were Premier Division champions and League Cup winners, and were promoted to the Midland Alliance.
 They subsequently won the Worcestershire Senior Urn in 2003–04, 2004–05, 2007–08, 2009–10 and 2012–13.
 When the Midland Combination merged with the Midland Combination to form the Midland League in 2014, Alvechurch were placed in the Premier Division.
 They were runners-up in the league and Worcestershire Senior Urn winners in 2015–16, and went on to win the league and League Cup double the following season, earning promotion to Division One South of the Northern Premier League.

 Alvechurch's first season in the Northern Premier League saw them finish as runners-up in Division One South, resulting in promotion to the Premier Division Central of the Southern League.
 A fourth-place finish in 2018–19 led to the club qualifying for the promotion play-offs.
 However, after beating Stourbridge 2–1 in the semi-finals, they lost 3–0 to King's Lynn Town in the final.
 At the end of the season the club won the Worcestershire Senior Cup for the fourth time.
-In 2022–23 the club reached the FA Cup first round again, winning 2–1 at League One club Cheltenham Town to progress to the second round.
+In 2022–23 the club reached the FA Cup first round again, winning 2–1 at League One club Cheltenham Town to progress to the second round, where they lost 2–1 to Forest Green Rovers.

 Season-by-season record

 Ground

 The club originally played at the Meadows, a site donated to the village by Colonel Wiggins.
 However, the ground was unenclosed and the club could not charge for admission.
-Following World War II, they relocated to the Guants, a field on Snake Lane.
+Following World War II, they relocated to the Gaunts, a field on Snake Lane.
 However, this was soon needed for housing.
 The club then purchased a field on Redditch Road for £1,000, building a new ground that became opened in 1957 and was named Lye Meadow.
 A record attendance of 13,500 was set for an FA Amateur Cup quarter-final tie against Enfield in 1964–65, although it is estimated that there were up to 16,000 in the ground.